 The five recommendations represented actionable steps for adopting, implementing, and enforcing the administrative simplification provisions of HIPAA and Affordable Care Act (ACA).
-Included in these recommendations, the Committee urged HHS "to re-evaluate the function and purpose of the Designated Standards Maintenance Organizations (DSMO)."
-In an effort to support HHS with this recommendation, the Subcommittee held a visioning session to obtain industry input with the intent of creating additional recommendations and insights for the Secretary's consideration.
+The fifth recommendation urged HHS "to re-evaluate the function and purpose of the Designated Standards Maintenance Organizations (DSMOs)."
+In an effort to support HHS with this recommendation, the Subcommittee held a visioning session in 2019 to obtain industry input with the intent of creating additional recommendations and insights for the Secretary's consideration.